 David has made it his mission to transfer his findings from Ghana to interventions in our modern environment.
 Although he is trained as a physician, he has left the doctor’s office in the belief that the public environment is the key to promoting healthy ageing.
 Our environment must influence our daily lives and entice us to make subconsciously healthier choices.

-David also wrote a Dutch novel entitled Nood breekt wet (2012 Prometheus), and also writes columns and short stories.
+David co-authored the bestseller A Guide to Growing Older (2015) with Professor Rudi Westendorp and wrote the Dutch novel Necessity Knows No Law (2012) based on his experiences in rural Ghana.
+In June 2018, his new book De-pilling will be released in The Netherlands.
 After completing his medical degree, David spent seven years as a volunteer at the Cross Station in Amsterdam where he treated people who could not find the necessary healthcare they needed.

 International media highlights

 - New York Post, January 2018, article ‘Want to lose weight?
 Find a gym buddy’